jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # [Alicia Masters](http://vs.tcgbrowser.com/images/cards/big/FAN-009.jpg)
 Set: The Fantastic Battles
 **Neo-Realistic Sculptor**
 Here's an example of how her **Neo-Realistic Sculptor** works.
 The Thing is on your side, who has 10/6 ATK/DEF.
-While Alicia is also on your side, his ATK/DEF becomeAncient Sorceress**   10/10.
+While Alicia is also on your side, his ATK/DEF become  10/10.

 # [Armor](http://vs.tcgbrowser.com/images/cards/big/TUB-018.jpg)
 Set: The Utopia Battles